Geo Metro: Fuel economy

 In North America, the Metro received increased interest as a used car in 2008, by virtue of its fuel mileage and rising fuel costs.

 Partially because of the renewed interest in the Metro, the July 2009 issue of Car and Driver included a base model 1998 Chevrolet Metro 3-door hatchback among vehicles tested for fuel efficiency alongside two hybrid models: the redesigned Honda Insight and Toyota Prius models.
 Car and Driver yet jokingly ridiculed the Metro's age and equipment, docking seven points from its overall score for its lack of amenities and mentioning that it was originally sold brand-new without hubcaps.
 Regardless, the Metro tied the Prius for best overall fuel economy at 42 mpgus.
 The vehicle finished third overall behind the Insight and Prius.

 The vehicle is often used as a test-bed to field various fuel efficiency technology, such as the 2007 university based Cornell 100+ MPG Team.
+It was also converted into a salt racer in 2012 by Clay Pitkin.